3 What to Expect

 These courses focus on developing conducting skills for music majors.
 Degree programs usually require 1-2 semesters of study.
 Students learn fundamental beat patterns, basic conducting technique, phrasing, articulation, and tempo.
 Other common topics include terminology, score study, transposition, and rehearsal skills.

-Required Courses for Music Education majors
+Required Courses for Music Education Majors

 Methods Courses